 Once all parameters are configured correctly, CPM will auto-restore the instance in the target region.

-Finally, CPM facilitates automation and management of your backup and recovery, providing you the ultimate protection and confidence that your data and applications are safe.
+Finally, N2WS Backup & Recovery facilitates automation and management of your backup and recovery, providing you the ultimate protection and confidence that your data and applications are safe.